Film ponders what would we do on last day of Earth?

 "It's on us.
 It's our responsibility.
 We did it.
 This isn't an accident, or an act of God as they say in the insurance claim.
 This is an act of man.

 "That's a nightmare.
 That's part of the anguish.
-There's a lot more further advanced civilizations than ours that have bit the dust ... it's not like: 'Oh my God, this could never happen'."
+There's a lot more further advanced civilisations than ours that have bit the dust ... it's not like: 'Oh my God, this could never happen'."

 SUICIDE, DRUGS, NORMALITY